wifijoe/run-of-the-mine/README.md

 # Phaser Vite TypeScript Template

+### Ash added thoughts
+Most of this information is good to know, but I will be handling `npm run build` automatically and will likely have this set up in the next few weeks.
+Don't worry about building things for now.
+Phaser documentation can be found at [this site](https://docs.phaser.io/phaser/getting-started/what-is-phaser).
+All of the documentation is currently relevant, though it is in javascript, so there will be some small code differences.
+I will be working on getting the jest framework ready to go and figure out the best way to set up testing during that time also.

+### Git note
+When you are making your own changes to the code, make sure you make a new branch with Git off of the dev branch.
+This will make code organization much more simple for everyone.
+When you are ready to add your code to the dev branch, make sure all test cases pass (I'll get that automated soon) and then make a pull request for it.
+Ping me on discord and I will merge it with the dev branch as soon as I can.

 This is a Phaser 3 project template that uses Vite for bundling.
 It supports hot-reloading for quick development workflow, includes TypeScript support and scripts to generate production-ready builds.

 ### Versions